timmalstead/personal-site-next-js/README.md

 Or proxy it using `npm run proxy:preview`.

+## CI/CD

+This project use [CircleCi](https://circleci.com/) for CI/CD.

+This is setup using [config.yml](.circleci/config.yml) in the .circleci directory.

+## Page Data

+Page data coming from Firestore

+There is also a Firestore mock

+## Infra

+This project uses [Pulumi](https://www.pulumi.com/) to manage infrastrcture as code (IAC).

+This is managed by a seperate repo of [Pulumi code](https://github.com/timmalstead/personal-site-gcp-infra) tailored to this specific project

 ## Learn More about Next.js

 To learn more about Next.js, take a look at the following resources: